1. Background

 %ProgramFiles%\Bluetack\Blocklist Manager\Tools\ipscan.exe (which is the Angry IP Scanner tool) size: 111,104 bytes

-Product Name: Angry IP scanner 2.21
+With the following details: Product Name: Angry IP scanner 2.21

 Binary File Name: ipscan.exe